Contingencyplana/high_command_ai_0/planning/five_stages/stage_2.md

 # **Stage 2 — Azure Cloud Readiness**

-**Four Stages Doctrine · High Command**
+**Five Stages Doctrine · High Command**

 **Status:** Draft Active
-**Purpose:** Define the safety threshold and operational gates for migrating Nightlands systems to Azure Cloud.
+**Purpose:** Define the safety threshold and operational gates for preparing Nightlands systems for Azure Cloud deployment.
 **Scope:** All ten genesis workspaces.

 ---

 ## **1. Mission**

+Stage 2 establishes **readiness for cloud deployment**, *but does not yet permit migration*.
+The system remains **local-only**, but all supporting structures, contracts, and telemetry must be prepared for a future move to Azure Cloud.

-Stage 2 authorizes the first controlled move of the system into **Azure Cloud**, but only after each genesis workspace achieves:
+Workspaces enter Stage 2 only after each one achieves:

-### **Two Deltas (32 Alfas)**
+### **✔ One Delta (16 Alfas)**

-This stage shifts the system from:
+This stage focuses on:

+* validating cloud-readiness
+* preparing infrastructure
+* stabilizing early emergence
+* hardening contracts
-* local-only operations
+* aligning telemetry
-  → **hybrid local/cloud execution**,
-  while preserving strict control over embodiment and battlegrid access.

-Azure Cloud is *infrastructure*, not *gameplay* — no embodied Alfas are permitted yet.
+**Azure Cloud is NOT yet permitted.**
+This stage is preparation only.

 ---

-## **2. Why Two Deltas?**
+## **2. Why One Delta?**

-A single Delta (16 Alfas) gives:
+A Delta (16 Alfas) provides:

-* redundancy
+* minimal redundancy
-* consistency
-* fault detection
-* basic behavior stability
+* basic error detection

-But **cloud execution introduces new risks**, including:
+* stable contract boundaries
+* early pattern recognition
+* non-chaotic execution

+At this level the system is mature enough to:

+* map cloud resources safely
+* simulate cloud workflows
+* test cloud telemetry mirroring
+* prepare synchronization pipelines
+* run pre-cloud safety audits

+But **not mature enough to run in the cloud**.

+Cloud execution amplifies:

-* cross-workspace latency races
+* network races
-* network partitions
+* latency-based cascades
-* distributed state disagreement
+* distributed drift
+* parallel-update failures
-* deployment drift
+* schema disagreement
-* parallel update cascades

-Two Deltas (32 Alfas) per workspace provide:

-### **1. Independent cross-checking clusters**

-Two clusters can verify each other’s outputs and behaviors.

-### **2. Small-scale emergence detection**

-Cloud environments amplify subtle patterns — this catches them early.

-### **3. Stable telemetry for cloud workloads**

-Patterns become statistically meaningful instead of noisy.

-### **4. Multi-path resilience**

-If one Delta drifts or malfunctions, its sibling can quarantine, flag, or halt operations.

-This is the minimum safe threshold before cloud operations.
+For that, **two Deltas (Stage 3) are required.**

 ---

 ## **3. What Changes in Stage 2?**

-### **Allowed**

-* Deployment of Nightlands infrastructure to Azure Cloud
-* Running core workflows in hybrid local/cloud
-* Enabling telemetry export to Azure storage
+### **Allowed (Readiness Work Only)**

-* Beginning resource scaling models
+* Prepare Azure resource groups
+* Prepare schema mirrors for cloud compatibility
+* Document deployment runbooks
+* Dry-run Toyfoundry contracts for cloud routing
-* Using cloud compute for Codex hydration (non-embodied)
+* Validate cloud telemetry mapping
+* Extend Offline Sync toward future Cloud Sync
+* Build cloud CI/CD pipelines (disabled)

 ### **Not Allowed**

+* No cloud execution
+* No cloud deployment
-* No battlegrid embodiment
+* No embodiment
-* No UI-level play
+* No battlegrid interactions
-* No rituals triggered by cloud-executing Alfas
+* No rituals
+* No multiplayer actions
 * No distributed simulations
+* No remote-triggered Alfas
-* No Outlands Onion overlays tied to cloud compute
+* No Outlands overlays running in cloud render loops
-* No multiplayer interactions

 ### **Summary:**

-**Cloud is permitted.
-Gameplay is not.**
+**Stage 2 is preparation.
+Stage 3 is cloud deployment.**
+The line must remain sharp.

 ---

 ## **4. Mandatory Requirements for Stage 2 Activation**

-Before the system may begin cloud deployment:
+Before entering Stage 2:

 ### **Per Workspace Requirements**

-* **✔ Two Deltas (32 Alfas)**
+* **✔ One Delta (16 Alfas)**
-* **✔ All 32 Alfas documented in Toyfoundry metadata**
+* **✔ All 16 Alfas documented in Toyfoundry metadata**
-* **✔ Toysoldiers run ops checks**
+* **✔ Toysoldiers complete ops-readiness scans**
-* **✔ Valiant Citadel certification of cloud safety plan**
+* **✔ Valiant Citadel signs off on Delta-tier safety**
-* **✔ High Command ledger entries completed and verified**
+* **✔ High Command ledger entries verified**

 ### **Infrastructure Requirements**

-* **✔ Azure resource groups pre-configured**
+* **✔ Azure infrastructure mapped but not enabled**
-* **✔ Telemetry Quilt ready to extend to cloud logs**
+* **✔ Telemetry Quilt updated for dual-environment routing**
-* **✔ Offline Sync + Cloud Sync fully reconciled**
+* **✔ Offline Sync ready for cloud extension**
+* **✔ Contract schemas checked for cloud compatibility**
-* **✔ No drift between local and cloud runtime schemas**
+* **✔ No unresolved drift in local runtimes**

 ### **Codex Requirements**

-* **✔ Codex-only generation still in effect**
+* **✔ Codex-only generation continues**
-* Embodiment remains forbidden.
+* No embodiment allowed in readiness phase.
+* No cloud-based Alfawork allowed.

 ---

 ## **5. Stage 2 Rules of Operation**

-1. **Codex Generation Only**
-   No Alfa may be created or executed natively in cloud runtime environments.
+1. **Local-Only Execution**
+   Cloud deployment remains prohibited.

-2. **Mirrored Runtime**
+2. **Codex-Only Hydration**
+   All Alfas must still be generated within Codex.

+3. **Cloud-Ready, Not Cloud-Active**
+   Scripts may be prepared, not executed.

+4. **Contracts Over Assumptions**
+   All readiness checks pass through Toyfoundry.

+5. **Telemetry Simulation Only**
+   Cloud telemetry may be mocked, not live.

+6. **Human Override Must Be Immediate**
+   Nothing in Stage 2 may require cloud dependencies.

+7. **Mirroring Required**
-   Cloud code must always mirror local code; local is the source of truth.
+   Local schemas must be cloud-compatible, but local remains source of truth.

-3. **No Autonomous Execution**
-   Cloud Alfas cannot trigger self-initiation loops.

-4. **Telemetry Enforcement**
-   Every cloud action must produce logs consumable by the Telemetry Quilt.

-5. **Deployment Discipline**
-   All cloud deployments must pass Toyfoundry contract validation.

-6. **Manual Override Always Available**
-   Cloud operations must remain interruptible by a human operator.

 ---